PeterCamilleri/CX16/docs/vm_layouts.md

 ## 2A Banked Ram

-In this approach we mark a major departure by storing VM code in the High Banked Ram, shown here:
+In this approach we mark a major departure by storing VM code in the multiple banks of high ram, as shown here:

 ![Option 2A](../images/MM_Banked_RAM.png)